womanonrails/womanonrails.com/_i18n/en/_posts/2023-03-15-difference-between-to-a-and-to-ary-methods.md

 #  => [#<Point (1, 3)>]
 ```

 In the first example, nothing happened.
 We iterated through the collection in the normal way.
 In the second example we see that the method `to_ary` is called.
 This is because we're doing variable assignments.
-It is worth mentioning that in the implementation of the `Point` class, the point components are private, but thanks to the `to_ary` method used in `each` (or another iterator), we can get access to them.
+It's worth mentioning that in the implementation of the `Point` class, the point components are private, but thanks to the `to_ary` method used in `each` (or another iterator), we can get access to them.

 Some time ago, in the article <a href="{{ site.baseurl }}/casting-ruby-object-into-string" title="Difference between to_s and to_str methods in Ruby">How Ruby casts object into a string?</a>, I described how the `puts` method works on the array.
 Now let's see which method `to_a` or `to_ary` is used to print the array.